-Academic Affairs also houses the Institute for Campus Excellence (Center for Advancing Teaching and Learning (CATL), Continuing Education and Extension, Graduate Studies, Institutional Research, Research and Sponsored Programs, and Undergraduate Research) and the Division of Enrollment Management (Admissions, Records and Registration, International Education and Engagement, Academic Advising Center & Career Services, and Financial Aid).
+Academic Affairs also houses the Institute for Campus Excellence (Center for Advancing Teaching and Learning (CATL), Continuing Education and Extension, Graduate Studies, Institutional Research, Research and Sponsored Programs, Undergraduate Research) and the Division of Enrollment Management (Admissions, Records and Registration, International Education & Engagement, Academic Advising & Career Services, Financial Aid).

 Dr. Betsy Morgan serves as the Interim Provost and Vice Chancellor for Academic Affairs.